 Your personal story matters, and it reaches far beyond the confines of your everyday jobs and routines.
 Creating ceremony will help you drop into your own life’s poetics, into the underlying currents of your mythical journey on this wild Earth.

 “Whatever your family configuration or how you have come to cradle a child – what truly matters is the quality and manner in which we tend to and care for these exquisite incoming souls.” — Jill E. Hopkins, Welcoming the Soul of a Child

-In bringing a new life earthside, there are so many streams to tend to.
-The birth of a child, yes, but also the birth of parents, the birth of a family, the extension of a family lineage, and perhaps the complexity of adoption.
+In bringing new life earth-side, there are so many streams to tend to.
+The birth of a child, yes, but also the birth of parents, the birth of a family, the extension of a family lineage.
 The ripples of this event are far-reaching and can deeply affect the lives of all those involved.